-- + European patents are changing and users of the European Patent System need to decide how to use the new system to their commercial advantage, both in order to realise potential cost savings and to address the risks and opportunities offered by the new Unified Patent Court. - + The new system will result in potential savings in European patent validation costs and renewal fees, especially for proprietors who choose to validate in more than a handful of countries. - + The new system includes a new, powerful, but untested, court.
-Proprietors need to decide if they want to use this court or would prefer to opt their patents out of its jurisdiction. - + The new system is expected to enter into force at the end of 2022 or beginning of 2023, with opt-outs from the new court available from a few months before that. - + Proprietors need to start reviewing their portfolio of patents.
-They may wish to take steps to delay grant of their pending applications to take advantage of the validation cost savings available under the new system and/or to opt out their patent portfolio from the jurisdiction of the new court.
+- + European patents changed on 1 June 2023 with the opening of the Unified Patent Court and users of the European Patent System need to decide how to use it to their commercial advantage, both in order to realise potential cost savings and to address the risks and opportunities offered by the new Unified Patent Court. - + The new system will result in potential cost savings in European patent validation costs and renewal fees, especially for proprietors who choose to validate in more than a handful of countries. - + The new system includes a new, powerful, but untested, court.
+Proprietors need to decide if they want to use this court or would prefer to opt their patents out of its jurisdiction. - Proprietors must decide if they wish to take advantage of the validation cost savings available under the new system and/or to opt out their patent portfolio from the jurisdiction of the new court.